MarijaBorisov/ngsi-tools/README.md

         * Type `StructuredList([JSON objects])`:
           - Example in **`.csv`** file: `[{ "refResource":"SortingType:1" , "amount":1, "unit":"C62"}, { "refResource":"SortingType:2" , "amount":2, "unit":"C62"}]` (with the correct header with property names)
           - Example in **`.json`** file: `"emittedResources": {"type": "List","value": [{"amount": 1,"refResource": "SortingType:1","unit": "C62"},{"amount": 2,"refResource": "SortingType:2","unit": "C62"}],"metadata": {}}`
-     * Structures of entity types are saved in this database
-     * Example of  entity type structure:
-     ```console
-        {
-            "Vehicle":{
-                "id": {"type":"EntityID","mandatory":"YES"},
-                "type": {"type":"EntityType","mandatory":"YES"},
-                "family":{"type":"Text", "mandatory":"YES"},
-                "vehiclePlateIdentifier":{"type":"Text", "mandatory":"YES"},
-                "name":{"type":"Text", "mandatory":"NO"},
-                "location": {"type":"GeoJSON(Point)","mandatory":"NO", "metadata":{}},
-                "refType":{"type":"ReferenceID", "mandatory":"YES"},
-                "refInputs":{"type":"ReferenceIDList(,)", "mandatory":"NO"},
-	        }
-        }
-     ```
-     * The result of the previously created structure is the name of the rule for each entity:
-     ```console
-        "properties" : {
-                "id" : "idCheck",
-                "type" : "typeCheck",
-                "family" : "mandatoryCheck",
-                "vehiclePlateIdentifier" : "mandatoryCheck",
-                "name" : "stringCheck",
-                "location" : "locationCheckNoMand",
-                "refType" : "mandatoryCheck",
-                "refInputs" : "stringToArray",
-        }
-     ```

-###### **Rules**

-NGSI Connector API has support for rules, they represent a key aspect of API by providing users with a platform for customizing aspects of data creation before sending data to Fiware Orion.

-Rules make sure that data which is sent to Fiware Orion keep its integrity and structure, it becomes essentials when working with big files.
-Files can contain up to 3000 and more entities making sure that data is sent to Fiware Orion is of the right format, type, etc... become an almost impossible task, rules solve this problem by adding this layer to NGSI Connector API.

-Rules are customizable, users can create, remove or edit rules, and the REST option is added.

-**Rule operations**:

-* **`Add functions to rule properties`**

-    * After the entity is created, the `properties` object  of that entity is dynamically assigned to values that are the same as the function names that will be used to validate the **`.csv/.json`** files
-    * The functions used to check the validity of the values obtained from the **`.csv/.json`** file are:
-        * **`idCheck`**
-            - Used for all id properties mandatory.
-        * **`typeCheck`**
-            - Used for all types properties mandatory.
-        * **`stringCheck/mandatoryCheck`**
-            - Used for all string properties, mandatory version requires value for that property.
-        * **`commaNumToUnits/commaNumToUnitsMandatory`**
-            - Used for parse of string to a number, mandatory version requires value for that property.
-        * **`commaNumToUnitsInt/commaNumToUnitsIntMandatory`**
-            - Used for parse of integer type value to a number, mandatory version requires value for that property.
-        * **`locationCheck/locationCheckMandatory`**
-            - Used to parse **`geo:json`** values, mandatory version requires value for that property.
-        * **`dateCheck/dateCheckMandatory`**
-            - Used for all DateTime values, mandatory version requires value for that property.
-        * **`stringToArray/stringToArrayMandatory`**
-            - Used to parse string from files to array object, in **.csv** file these values are separated with **`,`**, mandatory version requires value for that property.
-        * **`stringToArryNum/stringToArryNumMandatory`**
-            - Used to parse string from file to array of Numbers, in **.csv** file these values are separated with **`,`**, mandatory version requires value for that property.
-        * **`structuredValue/structuredValueMandatory`**
-            - Used to parse string from file to structure value, this value is a special type of Fiware Orion, the mandatory version requires value for that property.
-         * **`structuredList/structuredListMandatory`**
-            - Used to parse string from file to a list of structure value, this value is a special type of Fiware Orion, the mandatory version requires value for that property.

 ###### API